Saric-Group/trimem_sbeady/HowTo_TriLMP.md

 **IMPORTANT**

 The way you initialize the mesh/membrane for your simulations is VERY important, since Trimem will use the initial configuration as the reference to impose the volume, area and curvature constraints by default.
 This means that a membrane initialized with Trimesh, and a membrane initialized with the in-house code, with the same number of vertices may lead to different diffusion coefficients if the initial average bond length is not the same.
+To ensure membrane fluidity, please make sure that your initial bond distribution is skewed towards $r_{\min} = 2^{1/6}$.

 ***